demestoss/solid-suitcss/README.md

 A Solid-js component utility to generate CSS class names that confirm to [SUIT CSS naming conventions](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md).

 This utility can be used as a utility function inside solid-js components.
 Generally it provides high order function `createClassName`, it returns function `getClassName`, which is used to generate component classNames.

-It also provides high order component `SuitCssConnect`, which can automatically determine component name using `Component.name` attribute.
+It also provides high order component `SuitCssConnect`, which can automatically determine component name.

 ```JavaScript
 const getClassName = createClassName(